 Have you ever used your essential oils in homemade soap?
 Essential oil soap is another fabulous way to add your oils to your everyday beauty and bathing routine.
 Here is a luxurious lavender loofah soap recipe to make at home.

-In this recipe we are using a melt and pour soap base.
+In this recipe we are using a melt and pour soap base instead of handmade soap from scratch.
 What is great about this base is that the hard soap making process has already been done for you, you are just left with the fun part...

 - Choosing the type of melt and pour soap base to use

 - Blending in the essential oils of choice

 - Picking the color of choice for the soap (or just leaving it all natural)